vuthanhcdt/intelligence_robotics/README.md

-# Genbot - Generative AI Robot for [Networked robotic systems laboratory](https://sites.google.com/site/yenchenliuncku)
+# IRobot - Intelligence Robotics Course

-These packages made by [Thanh](https://sites.google.com/view/vuthanhcdt/home) and Hsin-Hui from [Networked robotic systems laboratory](https://sites.google.com/site/yenchenliuncku).
-If you use any packages from this repository, please cite this repository and our name.
+Welcome to the iRobot Intelligence Robotics Course offered by the [Networked Robotic Systems Laboratory (NRSL)](https://sites.google.com/site/yenchenliuncku).
+This repository contains essential packages developed by [NRSL](https://sites.google.com/site/yenchenliuncku) to support various aspects of the course.
+If you choose to utilize any packages from this repository, we kindly request you to cite this repository and acknowledge [NRSL](https://sites.google.com/site/yenchenliuncku) in your work.

 ## Overview
 The project is constructed using Agilex's Scout Mini Omni platform, which are outlined as follows:
 ```
-genbot/
+irobot/
-├── genbot                          // Original packages
+├── irobot                          // Original packages
-│   ├── scout_ros2                  // Original packages for Genbot
+│   ├── scout_ros2                  // Original packages for Irobot
-|   |   ├──scout_base               // Base for Genbot
+|   |   ├──scout_base               // Base for Irobot
-|   |   ├──scout_msgs               // Messages for Genbot
+|   |   ├──scout_msgs               // Messages for Irobot
-|   |   ├──scout_simulation         // Simulation for Genbot
+|   |   ├──scout_simulation         // Simulation for Irobot
 |   |   ├──velodyne_gazebo_plugins  // Gazebo plugins for Velodyne
-|   ├── uwb                         // UWB DWM1001 for Genbot
-│   ├── ugv_sdk                     // Protocol to transmit data with Genbot
+│   |   ├──ugv_sdk                  // Protocol to transmit data with
-├── thanh_pks                       // Some packages made by Thanh
-├── hsin_hui_pkgs                   // Some packages made by Hsin-Hui
+|   ├── project                     // Project packages for Irobot
+|   |   ├──train_model_yolov8       // Package for training YOLOv8 model
+|   |   ├──autonoumous_navigation   // Package for autonomous navigation
+|   |   ├──object_tracking          // Package for object tracking
+Irobot
+├── student_pks                     // PStudent packages - Place your packages here with your name to test your programs.
 └── README.md
 ```
+Please ensure that your packages are named in lowercase and do not contain any special characters.
+Place them in the ``student_pkgs`` directory.
+## Course Resources
+Here are some useful links for the course:
+- [W3Schools - Python Tutorial](https://www.w3schools.com/python/): Comprehensive Python tutorials covering basics to advanced concepts.
+- [ROS 2 Documentation](https://docs.ros.org/en/humble/index.html): Official documentation for ROS 2, offering guides and essential resources for learners.
+- [Understanding ROS 2 topics](https://docs.ros.org/en/crystal/Tutorials/Topics/Understanding-ROS2-Topics.html): Explore the fundamentals of ROS 2 topics.
+- [ROS 2 Publishers and Subscribers Tutorial](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html): Learn about Publishers and Subscribers in ROS 2 through this tutorial.
+- [Yolov8](https://docs.ultralytics.com/usage/python/#train): Explore Yolov8 training documentation for detailed information.

+Ensure to explore these links for detailed and helpful resources throughout your learning and program development.
+Happy coding!

 ## Install Dependent ROS Packages
-The project has undergone extensive testing on Ubuntu 22.04 (ROS Humble), making it strongly advisable to utilize Ubuntu 22.04 for optimal compatibility.
-To begin, open your terminal and execute the following commands:
+The source code is designed to be used on Ubuntu 22.04 (ROS Humble), making it highly recommended to utilize Ubuntu 22.04 for optimal compatibility.
+To get started, open your terminal and execute the following commands to install the dependent packages for ROS2:
 ```
 sudo apt-get install ros-humble-joy ros-humble-teleop-twist-joy \
   ros-humble-teleop-twist-keyboard ros-humble-laser-proc \